alonshepon/Health-Benefit-Calculation-BFA/README.md

 The repository is organized using the following structure:

-* data.............. folder containing intake distributions and other key data
+* data.............. folder containing the data to support the health impacts analysis
-* code............. folder containing code to fit, describe, and compare intake distributions
+* code............. folder containing code to fit intake distributions and calculate inadequate intakes (SEVs)
+* output........... folder containing the output of the health impacts analysis
 * figures.......... folder containing figures for the manuscript
 * tables........... folder containing tables for the manuscript

+The following folder of data is not posted due to its large size: "data/intakes/processed/".
+Email Chris Free (cfree14@gmail.com) if you require access.

 ## Other resources